Ella Enchanted (film): Home media

 Buena Vista Home Entertainment (under the Miramax Home Entertainment banner) released the film on DVD in the United States (Region 1) on August 24, 2004.
 This release was presented in widescreen.
 Miramax Home Entertainment released the film on DVD in the United Kingdom (Region 2) on April 18, 2005, while in Australia (Region 4) it was released at an undetermined date in approximately mid-2005.
 The film also received a Hong Kong VCD release on August 9, 2005, which was handled by local distributor Panorama.

 In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
 That same month, the studio was taken over by private equity firm Filmyard Holdings.
 Filmyard licensed the home media rights for various Miramax titles to Lionsgate, and Lionsgate Home Entertainment reissued the film on DVD on April 26, 2011, before releasing it on Blu-ray on October 16, 2012.
 The 2012 Lionsgate release was a Blu-ray/DVD combo pack.

 In March 2016, Filmyard Holdings sold Miramax to Qatari company beIN Media Group.
 Then in April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library.
 Ella Enchanted was among the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.
 On September 22, 2020, Paramount Home Entertainment reissued Ella Enchanted on Blu-ray, with this being one of many Miramax titles that they reissued around this time.
 The 2020 Paramount Blu-ray included a digital download code for the film, but was not a Blu-ray/DVD combo pack like the 2012 Lionsgate release.

 The film was made available on Paramount's subscription streaming service Paramount+, which launched in 2021, in addition to being made available on their free streaming service Pluto TV.

 Soundtrack

 The film's soundtrack was released on April 6, 2004, by Hollywood Records, Epic Records and Sony Music Soundtrax and features Kelly Clarkson's cover of Aretha Franklin's "Respect" along with Hathaway's cover of "Somebody to Love" by Queen and "Don't Go Breaking My Heart" by Elton John and Kiki Dee, covered by Hathaway and Jesse McCartney.

+TV series

+In 2026, it was announced that Paramount Television Studios and Miramax are developing a TV series adaptation for Disney+.
+Anne Hathaway will serve as executive producer with Beth Schwartz as showrunner and Ilana Wolpert writing.